First Team Manager

 An accredited Strength & Conditioning Coach with a degree in Sports Science and Masters in Strength in Conditioning, Lee is responsible for the design, implementation and management of all sports science provision at Cardiff City Football Club.
 He works closely with the Club’s coaching and medical staff on a daily basis to ensure the optimisation of players’ conditioning and recovery schedules.

 Dr. Len Nokes

 He is a consultant to FIFA, looking at the mechanisms of injuries sustained by players on artificial and normal turf.
-He holds the Diploma in Sports and Exercise Medicine Great Britain and Ireland and is a Fellow of the Faculty of Sports & Exercise Medicine (UK).
+Len holds the Diploma in Sports and Exercise Medicine Great Britain and Ireland and is a Fellow of the Faculty of Sports & Exercise Medicine (UK).

-Head of Recruitment
+Head of Medical

 Originally from Newcastle, Graham graduated from the University of Central Lancashire with a degree in Sports Coaching.
 He is a qualified Football Coach, Referee, Personal Trainer & Gym Instructor, and holds qualifications in eight other sports.
 He was awarded the Step Into Sport Silver Award for over 180 hours of Voluntary Service, coaching teams in Newcastle in one season.

 Graham worked as a Performance Analyst and Academy Coach for three years with Bolton Wanderers, prior to moving to Cardiff City at the start of the 2011/12 season.